-To manage these industry changes, many leading organizations in business and government have implemented a digital workplace strategy.
+To manage these industry changes, many leading organisations in business and government have implemented a digital workplace strategy.
 By intelligently combining the technologies that many businesses already use, the digital workplace has broken down the communication barriers and is transforming employee experience to one promoting efficiency, growth and innovation.
-The key to success, however, depends on the implementation of a digital workplace strategy - requiring one that is capable of driving true change within the organization.
+The key to success, however, depends on the implementation of a digital workplace strategy - requiring one that is capable of driving true change within the organisation.

 The accelerated change in the last 10 years is due to the emergence of 3 trends:

 - An ageing workforce.
 As baby boomers continue to retire, they are taking much of the knowledge with them, which is a dilemma because their experience and knowledge are important in laying the foundations for future professionals.

 - Information overload.
 The word here is Big Data.
 As information continues to grow at exponential rates, many businesses and employees find it difficult to find what they need, when they need it.

 - Need for speed.
 With the fast-paced work environment today, employees are required to work faster and collaborate more effectively to get their jobs done and meet deadlines.
 Intranets have been very successful in this particular area, and digital workplaces are just the next step.